daveposh/scripts/README.md

 ## Certificate Associations

-The script automatically:
+The script will:
+1. Ask if you want to associate the certificate with the specified hostname
+2. If you choose to associate:
-1. Replaces any existing hostname associations with the new certificate
+   - Replace any existing hostname associations
-2. Uses the Cloudflare Zone API for association management
+   - Use the Cloudflare Zone API for association management
-3. Verifies the association was created successfully
+   - Verify the association was created successfully
-4. Displays all existing associations for the certificate
+   - Display all existing associations
+3. If you choose not to associate:
+   - Display the Zone ID for future use
-5. Includes association details in the log file
+4. Include all details in the log file

 ## Finding Your Zone ID